I Hate Boys

 "I Hate Boys" is a song recorded by American recording artist Christina Aguilera for her sixth studio album, Bionic (2010).
 The song was written by Aguilera, Ester Dean, William Tyler, Bill Wellings, J. J. Hunter and Jamal Jones, who also handled the production of the track.
-"I Hate Boys" is a glam rock, pop and electropop song, containing elements of urban pop and synth-pop.
+"I Hate Boys" is a glam rock, pop rock and electropop song, containing elements of urban pop and synth-pop.
 Lyrically, it is a hate-driven song about ridiculing all boys.

 "I Hate Boys" was released as the second and final single from Bionic in New Zealand and Australia.
 It was serviced to Australian radio on June 28, 2010, and released as a digital single in Australia and New Zealand on September 3.
 The song divided music critics; while some called it fun and a "girl anthem", others felt its lyrics were too juvenile and regarded it as filler.
 Upon the release of Bionic, "I Hate Boys" debuted at number 51 on the Gaon International Singles Chart during the week of June 6, 2010.

-Background
+Background and release

 Initially, "I Hate Boys" was supposed to be produced by Le Tigre.
 Group member Johanna Fateman wrote about working with Aguilera on their official website: